testfairy/docs/docs/0531_Bug_Tracking/02_JIRA_Server.md

   And your JIRA login password

   	- Somtimes, depending on your user definitions in JIRA, you may need to use an API token as your password.
-You can creat on here: https://id.atlassian.com/manage/api-tokens
+You can creat on here: <a hfer="https://id.atlassian.com/manage/api-tokens" target="_blank">https://id.atlassian.com/manage/api-tokens<a/> )

 - **Please enter HTTP proxy server address, leave empty if none: **